We Don’t Do That!

 BUSINESS DISPUTES

 We do not handle business disputes.
-There are two kinds of business disputes: disputes inside the business and disputes between businesses.
+For purposes of this explanation there are three kinds of business disputes: disputes inside a business, and disputes between businesses and disputes between businesses and individuals.

 We do not have the authority to intervene in internal business disputes and disagreements.
 For example, we cannot get involved in disputes about how a business is being managed.
 If there is a dispute and people start filing competing changes to our records about the business, there is a point at which we will stop accepting the changes.
 We will then tell the people they will have to go to the judicial system to get the dispute resolved.